zure-joona-immonen/ci-security/labs/lab2x-development/lab22-secret-scanning/README.md

 In this lab, you’ll configure secret scanning tools to identify and protect against accidental exposure of secrets in the codebase.

+## TODO

+Try to add something to find.

 ## Find secrets from the solution with secret scanning tools

 `GitHub Advanced Security` already scans secrets from public repositories.
 But it has its limitations.